ethanholz/OpenPrint3D/README.md

 The goal is a lightweight, community-driven framework that reduces fragmentation and provides a clean, consistent foundation for anyone building slicer tooling, print-farm systems, material libraries, or automation.

+Community & Discord
+We invite you to join the official OpenPrint3D Discord to hang out, ask questions, and come together as a community.
+The Discord is intended for fun, ease of use, and open discussion among users. https://discord.gg/PDwzze2Bbw

+Please Note:
+While the Discord is great for brainstorming and community building, all official decisions, standard changes, and technical governance are handled exclusively on GitHub.
+To ensure transparency and proper tracking, please submit formal proposals, bug reports, and pull requests directly to this repository

 OpenPrint3D is currently an early-stage draft (schema v0.1).
 Feedback, discussion, and contributions are welcome.

 # OpenPrint3D Profile Composition